-Looking to advance your career in education, counseling or the arts?
-We offer the following graduate programs as well as a Certificate of Advanced Graduate Studies in Education:
+Looking to advance your career in education, counseling or the visual arts?
+Johnson State College offers the following graduate programs, as well as a post-graduate certificate in education:

-- M.A. in Education: Special Education (one-year teaching endorsement available)
+* Special Education (one-year teaching license endorsement available)

-Why do Students Choose JSC for Their Graduate Studies?
+Why Do Students Choose JSC for Graduate Study?

 Graduate students give many reasons for continuing their education at Johnson State.
 Our small classes and personal attention rank high on their list, but so too does the quality of the education they receive.
 Here are a few reasons we consistently hear from graduate students at JSC: